GregoireHENRY/config/README.md

 ## Two possibilities

-### Quick and versatile
+### Simple and quick

-The `simple` directory is for small compute like Raspberry or for quick usage without dependencies issue.
+The `simple` directory is for simple and quick usage like Raspberry or servers, with the least dependencies possible.

 ### Full setup

-The `complete` directory is a complete for main PC.
+The `complete` directory is for the full installation.